ISFL: Federated Learning for Non-i.i.d. Data with Local Importance Sampling: Experimental Evaluation

 \section{Experimental Evaluation}

-In this section, to evaluate our proposals, we carry out experiments on a popular image classification task, CIFAR-10.
+In this section, to evaluate our proposals, we carry out several experiments on image classification tasks.
 The corresponding FL algorithms are implemented with {\textit{PyTorch}}.
 The details of the experiment configurations, the results and the insights will be presented below.